lingtalfi/Chloroform/doc/pages/chloroform-array.md

 - properties: array.
 An array of custom key/value pairs for the developers to use.
 I originally created this to implement the
         [iframe signal technique](https://github.com/lingtalfi/TheBar/blob/master/discussions/iframe-signal.md).
 - mode: string.
+Optional.
 One of:
         - insert
         - update
         - not_set (default value)